ilianafrantzia/DSC-511-Group-Project/README.md

 - Supernatural, Mystery, Religion

 Overall, LDA proved effective in uncovering latent thematic structures and provided interpretable groupings aligned with common movie genres and narrative styles.

+###  Recommendation System

+We implemented a content-based recommendation system using PySpark, designed to suggest similar movies based on user preferences and movie features.
+This system leverages vector similarity techniques to identify relevant titles within the IMDb dataset.

+**Feature Engineering**

+Combined multiple columns using VectorAssembler, including:

+Numeric features: startYear, runtimeMinutes, isAdult, averageRating, numVotes

+Encoded features: genre_features, profession_features, tfidf_features, director_features, writer_features

+Standardized the feature vectors using StandardScaler to ensure comparability across attributes.

+**Similarity Computation**

+Two methods were tested for similarity:

+**Cosine Similarity:** Focuses on vector direction, suitable for sparse/high-dimensional data.

+**Euclidean Distance:** Measures raw distance in the vector space, used for comparison.

+**Movie-to-Movie Recommendation**

+Set a target movie (e.g., Titanic) and retrieved its feature vector.

+Calculated cosine similarity between the target and all other movies.

+Returned top 10 most similar movies excluding the target based on the features we set each time.

+**Personalized User Recommendations**

+Allowed users to specify a list of 3 favorite movies (e.g., Percy Jackson, The Maze Runner, Chronicles of Narnia).

+Averaged their feature vectors into a user profile vector.

+Recommended movies based on their similarity to this aggregated user profile.

+Results aligned with user preferences (e.g., fantasy/adventure themes), but also revealed areas for improvement , filtering out less relevant genres.

+**Final Feature Selection & Similarity Metric**

+After testing various combinations, we selected the following features as the most relevant for generating movie recommendations:

+- genre

+- startYear

+- isAdult

+- director

+- writer

+These attributes capture both thematic and stylistic elements of movies, enabling more meaningful similarity comparisons.

+We also determined that cosine similarity was the most appropriate distance metric for our content-based system.
+It focuses on the direction of vectors rather than magnitude, making it ideal for high-dimensional and scaled feature spaces.
+This choice provided better alignment with user preferences and thematic grouping compared to Euclidean distance.

+### Graph Analysis

+We used GraphFrames to perform graph analysis on the IMDb dataset by constructing a movie similarity graph based on shared directors.
+This approach enabled us to explore structural relationships between films and uncover patterns in creative collaborations.

+**Graph Construction**

+**Vertices:** Represented each movie using its unique ID (tconst) and title (primaryTitle).

+**Edges:** A directed edge was created between two movies if they shared the same director.
+That is, if Director X directed both Movie A and Movie B, an edge was formed from A → B.

+**Graph Metrics & Interpretation**

+Calculated degree centrality for each movie ( the number of connections a movie has based on shared directors).

+Found that some nodes had very high connectivity—for instance:

+Venice 70: Future Reloaded had 1804 connections, acting as a hub of collaboration and indicating wide directorial overlap with other movies.

+Observed multiple disconnected components, reflecting independent creative clusters in the industry .